-The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables (included the related parties), financial assets at fair value through profit or loss, accounts payable and other payables (included the related parties) that are denominated in foreign currency.
-A strengthening (weakening) 5% of appreciation (depreciation) of the TWD against the USD, EUR, JPY, GBP and the SGD etc. for the years ended December 31, 2021 and 2020 have increased (decreased) the net profit after tax by \$429,531 thousand and \$174,547 thousand, respectively.
+The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables (including related parties), financial assets at fair value through profit or loss, accounts payable and other payables (including related parties) that are denominated in foreign currency.
+A strengthening (weakening) 5% of appreciation (depreciation) of the TWD against the USD, EUR, JPY, GBP and the SGD etc. for the years ended December 31, 2022 and 2021 have increased (decreased) the net profit after tax by \$279,203 thousand and \$429,531 thousand, respectively.
 The analysis assumes that all other variables remain constant.

-3) Foreign exchange gain and loss on monetary items
+3) Foreign exchange gains and loss on monetary items

-Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For the years ended December 31, 2021 and 2020, foreign exchange losses (including realized and unrealized portions) amounted to \$200,829 thousand and \$140,903 thousand, respectively.
+Since the Company has many kinds of functional currency, the information on foreign exchange gains (losses) on monetary items is disclosed by total amount.
+For the years ended December 31, 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$665,388 thousand and \$(200,829) thousand, respectively.